 Many cats reserve their most expressive behaviors for their favorite humans, suggesting that feline joy, like human laughter, can indeed be a shared experience.
 The difference is that cats are more selective about when and with whom they share these moments.

 Can Cats Laugh When Tickled?
-Understanding Feline Sensitivity

-The question of whether cats can laugh when tickled touches on a fascinating aspect of feline behavior and sensitivity.
 While cats don’t laugh in response to tickling the way humans might, they do have areas of sensitivity that can trigger interesting responses.

 Feline Tickle Spots